ashishstomar/top-calculator/README.md

 JavaScript Final Foundation Course Project:  Calculator

 This repository houses the final project for a foundational JavaScript course, focusing on building a fully functional calculator using HTML, CSS, and JavaScript.
-The calculator is designed to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

 Features:
 User-friendly minimalist and colourful interface with responsive design using HTML and CSS.